comses-education/github-starter-course/README.md

 This course aims to be a condensed, comprehensive-enough introduction to version control systems, Git and GitHub for people with little to no experience with either.

-We would also appreciate feedback on how long it takes to go through this training module besides what worked and what didn't.
+We would appreciate feedback on how long it takes to go through this training module in addition to what worked and what didn't.
 If you'd like to contribute to these efforts, please [post your experiences on our Education Forums](https://forum.comses.net/c/education/28).
-This is an initial pilot of the course based on several years of teaching it to a live audience, and there's always room for improvement.
+This is an initial pilot of the course based on several years of teaching it to a live audience, and there's lots of room for improvement.

 ![this is git](https://imgs.xkcd.com/comics/git.png)